Going to Traffic Court / Paying Fines

 Once you have established a payment plan, you can opt for the ease and convenience of having your payments automatically charged to your credit card.

-To conduct court business via online services, which includes requesting an extension, establishing a payment plan or making a payment, submitting electronic correspondence, submitting proof of correction online, reserving a court date, or setting up automatic reminders for your case(s), access My Court Portal as a guest user or create an account.
+To conduct court business via online services, which includes requesting an extension, establishing a payment plan or making a payment, submitting electronic correspondence, submitting proof of correction online, reserving a court date, setting up automatic reminders for your case(s), or determining eligibility for an ability to pay request, access My Court Portal as a guest user or create an account.